xpack-dev-tools/openocd-xpack/README-DEVELOPER.md

   ~/Work/xpacks/openocd-xpack.git
 ```

-## Get helper sources
+## Get helper sources (optional, for development purposes)

 The project has a dependency to a common **helper**, that is
-normally installed as a read-only dependency; for development
+normally installed as a read-only dependency; **for development
-purposes, to be able to make changes to the helper, clone the
+purposes**, to be able to make changes to the helper, clone the
 `xpack-develop` branch and link it to the central xPacks store:

 ```sh